hardenedpenguin/setup_clonezilla/README.md

 For The Dell 3040 to be used with asl3 please provide the url when asked, this backup file is a generic install of debian 12, I simply added asl and asl3-pi-appliance to help users along.
 We also have updated NetworkManager to manage all net devices, along with blacklisting the dw_dmac_core module so your node will reboot and shutdown if you so wish.

+**Important Note**: While this backup is labeled for Dell 3040, it is compatible with all x86_64 devices.
+The backup contains a generic Debian 12 installation with ASL3 pre-configured, making it suitable for any x86_64 system.
 ```
 https://w5gle.us/~anarchy/Dell-3040-2025-08-10-01-img.zip
 ```